 Every delivered meal is a chance to show our support, and an opportunity to eat curiously.
 I’ve been blown away by the ingenuity and hustle of unemployed temporary-visa holders, returning to their roots to pay the rent and share a taste of their heritage.
 For me, this is what Melbourne is all about: everyone contributing a little piece of themselves to build the World’s Most Delicious City.

 While the first lockdown was easier, propelled by pivots and powered by novelty, the light at the end of the tunnel shines a little brighter each day.
-The $200 million recovery fund announced on Monday is a start.
+The $200 million recovery fund is a start.
 But cast your mind back to before this mess: Melbourne’s pulse was racing, and that’s not always a good thing.
 Who hasn’t missed a moment because they were mid-scroll, or felt suffocated by a to-do list that grows faster than it shrinks?

 Like anyone who’s ever loved, there are times when I’ve taken my city for granted.
 For example, if I asked you what Melbourne smells like, could you answer?
 For me it’s the malty cologne of Carlton Brewery near the river, the scent of curry floating from Collingwood apartment blocks at 5pm sharp, and the burnt-toast aroma of coffee roasting in the backstreets of Fitzroy before the city wakes.
 There are other smells I didn’t know I’d miss: a salty whiff of hot chips along St Kilda beach, the pungent cocktail of tomato sauce, beer and piss at the MCG, and the overpowering odour of chlorine from that garish fountain at Crown Casino.